 In our everyday life, we often need to receive a notarised copy of a document, especially when the same document is required by several authorities.
-In such a situation, to have notarised copies of documents will be very helpful!
-You can apply for this service to any notarial office.
+In such a situation, it will be very helpful to have notarised copies of documents.
 Notaries may certify copies of documents issued both by legal entities and natural persons, provided that these documents are in line with the laws and have legal force.

 A notary may also certify a copy of a document issued by a natural person, in case the authenticity of the natural person’s signature is certified by a notary, at the entity where this person is employed, trained, lives or receives medical treatment.

 However, a notary may not certify copies of documents written with a pencil, containing erasures, improperly executed corrections, crossed-out words.
 A document must have a readable text, a distinct impression of a seal (if any).
 If a document is executed in several pages, they must be stitched together, numbered and duly sealed.